 Kimchi is a traditional side dish made from salted and fermented vegetables.
 When the fermentation is right, the pH of the cabbage kimchi reaches ~4.2.
 When it is fully matured, the microbial community comprises of lactic acid bacteria.
 Because no defined starter cultures are used in even commercial production, the diversity of these lactic acid bacteria is not certain.
 In this tutorial, we will explore and compare the microbial community of commercially produced kimchi.

 The mature cabbage kimchi products were purchased and sequenced by Roche 454 sequencing.
-See here for the details of the study.
+See the end of the post for details about the study.

 1. Login to www.ezbiocloud.net (It’s free to create an account).